Halkawt11/systemless-unicode9-ios10-Emoji/README.md

 All the included emojis.

 ## Prerequisites
-* Magisk v17 or higher
+* Magisk v18.1 or higher

 **_Note:_**
-Tested on the Oneplus x running various android 6 and 7 roms with Magisk v13.1 & v13.3.
-Your mileage may vary.
+Tested on the Oneplus x running various android 9 roms with Magisk v19 Your mileage may vary.
-Tested on the Huawei P9 Lite 2016 running various Android 7 Emui with Magisk v17.2.
-Your mileage may vary.

 ## How to download & install this module
 Inside [Magisk manager app](https://play.google.com/store/apps/details?id=com.topjohnwu.magisk) go to the "Downloads" section.